ContentMine/ebi_workshop_20141006/sessions/4_AMI/ami-chem_demo.md

 ## Example: molecules from figures 1

-We will work with a chemistry paper, "[Comparative Chemistry of Aspergillus oryzae (RIB40) and
-A. flavus (NRRL 3357)](http://dx.doi.org/10.3390/metabo2010039)", which contains names and structures of many metabolites and metabolic reactions.
+We will work with a chemistry paper, "[Comparative Chemistry of *Aspergillus oryzae* (RIB40) and *A. flavus* (NRRL 3357)](http://dx.doi.org/10.3390/metabo2010039)", which contains names and structures of many metabolites and metabolic reactions.

-A PDF of the article is included in the virtual machine: `ebi_workshop_20141006/sessions/4_AMI/chem_files/metabolites-02-00039.pdf` or can be [downloaded](https://raw.githubusercontent.com/ContentMine/ebi_workshop_20141006/master/sessions/4_AMI/chem_files/metabolites-02-00039.pdf).
+A PDF of the article is included in the virtual machine: `~/ebi_workshop_20141006/sessions/4_AMI/chem_files/metabolites-02-00039.pdf` or can be [downloaded](https://raw.githubusercontent.com/ContentMine/ebi_workshop_20141006/master/sessions/4_AMI/chem_files/metabolites-02-00039.pdf).

 We are going to use the figure on page two to demonstrate the process of reconstructing semantic chemical markup from a preserved vector diagram.
 Below is a screenshot of the page...